-Source: Metropolitan Washington Council of Governments, Round 8.3 Cooperative Forecasts13
+Source: Metropolitan Washington Council of Governments, Round 8.3 Cooperative Forecasts

 The Region's population is forecast to increase by 32 percent through 2040.
 By 2040, the Region is expected to have over 6.6 million people, an increase of 1.6 million people.
 This population growth will have a direct impact on transportation demand.
 More people mean more trips generated, more services required, and more goods purchased.
+In addition, population and economic growth in the rest of the nation note: Cooperative Forecast numbers include military employees and the self-employed - people that are not included in the Quarterly Census of Employment and Work (QCEW) figures used in the review of historical employment shown in Figure 2.2.

-In addition, population and economic growth in the rest of the nation and around the world will result in increased freight shipments on the regions highways, railroads, and airports.
+and around the world will result in increased freight shipments on the regions highways, railroads, and airports.